 -Hotline and Text Updates

-The hotline tells you where the final location of practice will be and also provides information on weather, trail conditions and other special events relating to Nordic skiing.
-Always check the hotline before you leave for practice each evening and on Saturdays.
-Please note that typically it is updated each day by 3pm, but it may be as late as 5pm (due to changing weather and snow conditions).
+The Remind App tells you where the final location of practice will be and also provides information on weather, trail conditions and other special events relating to Nordic skiing.
+Always check messages before you leave for practice each evening and on Saturdays.
+Please note that typically the final message is sent each day by 3pm, but it may be as late as 5pm (due to changing weather and snow conditions).

 We also communicate with families by email.
 We keep our email list for Junior Nordic purposes only, and send the emails so that the list is not available to all recipients.
 This is a great tool for us to keep families informed, so please provide your email address when you register.
 If you are not receiving emails, it may be that they are not making it through your spam filter.